iviviano/Algorithms/Grading/HW2.md

 Problem  5:         5/10
 Problem  6:         5/10
 Problem  7:         0/10 Missing
-Problem  8:         4/10 Using so many helper
+Problem  8:         4/10 I think that using so many helper functions overcomplicates this
 TOTAL:              /100
 ```